-Full-time professional staff employees hired before July 1, 2016 will have 75 hours of sick leave upon their first day of employment (10 days) plus 37.5 hours per year (5 days per year) for each year of continuous service per illness per year.
+Full-time professional staff employees will be granted 75 hours per year (10 days per year) of sick leave upon first day of employment.
+In addition to these hours, faculty and professional staff receive an additional 37.5 hours per year (5 days per year) for each year of continuous service per illness per year.